In short, this is something that can depend on what hospital you’re working at.

 Hospitals will want you to wear the same colored scrubs most of the time.

-Blue seems to be the most common color of scrubs for nurses to wear and is generally seen as the standard, even overseas to Europe.
+Blue seems to be the most common color of scrubs for nurses to wear and is generally seen as the standard, even overseas in Europe.

 You can also get away with wearing turquoise or purple if that’s what you want to wear.